pizzawarrior/ts-web-user/README.md

 ## Welcome!

-### This project is currently under construction
+### Project Goals:
-Goal: To create a full stack application in Typescript in the Object Oriented Programing style, that persists data to a backend server.
-The classes contained within use a combination of generic types, interfaces, inheritance, and composition.
-Unit testing will be done using Jest.
+- To create a full stack application in Typescript using the Object Oriented Programing approach, that persists data to a backend server.
+- The classes contained within use a combination of generic types, interfaces, inheritance, and composition.
+- Unit testing will be done using Jest.

 ### Running this project locally
 to run this application in the browser: